Pingxiang Jiangxi, China Travel Guide

 Didi is often slightly cheaper for short distances than traditional taxis.

 Car rental in Pingxiang requires a valid Chinese driving license.
 International Driving Permits (IDPs) are not accepted.
-The process to obtain a temporary Chinese license for foreign visitors is bureaucratic and often impractical for short stays.
+The process to obtain a temporary Chinese a permit for foreign visitors is bureaucratic and often impractical for short stays.

 Tour buses/hop-on-hop-off services are not typical for international tourists.